-- B. The property owner may not be in bankruptcy and the property may not constitute property subject to any pending bankruptcy proceeding; - C. The amount financed under the Energize NY Benefit Financing Program shall be repaid over a term not to exceed the weighted average of the useful life of renewable energy systems and energy efficiency improvements to be installed on the property as determined by EIC; - D. Sufficient funds are available from EIC to provide financing to the property owner; - E. The property owner is current in payments on any existing mortgage; - F. The property owner is current in payments on any existing real property taxes and has been current on real property taxes for the previous three years; and - G. Such additional criteria, not inconsistent with the criteria set forth above, as the County, or EIC acting on its behalf, may set from time to time.
+- A. The property owner may not be in bankruptcy and the property may not constitute property subject to any pending bankruptcy proceeding; - B. The amount financed under the Program shall be repaid over a term not to exceed the weighted average of the useful life of Renewable Energy Systems and Energy Efficiency Improvements to be installed on the property as determined by EIC; - C. Sufficient funds are available from financing parties to provide financing to the property owner; - D. The property owner is current in payments on any existing mortgage on the qualified property; - E. The property owner is current in payments on any real property taxes on the qualified property; and - F. Such additional criteria, not inconsistent with the criteria set forth above, as the state, the municipality, or EIC acting on its behalf, or other financing parties may set from time to time.

 § 50-7.
-Opt-in, Energize NY finance agreement.
+Energize NY finance agreement.

-- A. A qualified property owner may participate in the Energize NY Benefit Financing Program through the execution of an Energize NY finance agreement made by and between the qualified property owner and EIC, acting on behalf of the County (the "Energize NY finance agreement"). - B. Upon execution of the Energize NY finance agreement, the qualified property owner shall be eligible to receive funds from EIC acting on behalf of the County, for the acquisition, construction, and installation of qualifying renewable energy systems and energy efficiency improvements; provided the requirements of § 50-8 of this chapter have been met. - C. The Energize NY finance agreement shall include the terms and conditions of repayment set forth under § 50-9 of this chapter.
+- A qualified property owner may participate in the Program through the execution of a A. finance agreement made by and between the qualified property owner and a financing party, to which EIC, on behalf of the municipality, shall be a third-party beneficiary (the "finance agreement").
+Upon execution and delivery of the finance agreement, the property that is the subject of the finance agreement shall be deemed a "benefited property"). - B. Upon execution and delivery of the finance agreement, the benefited property owner shall be eligible to receive funds from the financing party for the acquisition, construction, and installation of a qualified project, together with eligible costs and financing charges approved by EIC and by the financing party, provided the requirements of the Enabling Act, the Municipal Agreement and this chapter have been - C. The finance agreement shall include the terms and conditions of repayment of the secured amount and the annual installment amounts. - D. EIC may charge fees to offset the costs of administering the Program and such fees, if not paid by the financing party, shall be added to the secured amount.